keyko-io/odyssey-dashboard/README.md

 Some of the main problems identified in a typical air cargo flow are:

 * There is no unique source of truth.
 There are multiple isolated and unrelated systems everywhere
-* There is no a complete provenance record that can be trusted
+* There is no complete provenance record that can be trusted
-* The product associated can be tampered or mixed with counterfeited during transportation
+* The product associated can be tampered or mixed with counterfeits during transportation
-* The custom office needs to know upfront that some goods are going to need to be validated
+* The customs office needs to know upfront that some goods are going to need to be validated
 * Not much transparency.
 If something goes wrong, it’s difficult to understand how this happened
 * It is difficult to recognize a bad actor and mitigate the impact of their actions
 * There is no an effective and secure data sharing between parties